mig-hub/speechify/README.md

 IE8 (puke)

 There are CSS3 features (rounded corners) but that should not break the plugin without CSS2.
 Another thing is transparency on spikes.
-I will have a look and see what i can do to make it degrade gracefully when this feature is not supported.
+I will have a look and see what I can do to make it degrade gracefully when this feature is not supported.
 The only known issue is when using it on a textfield on Firefox.
 No big deal but it shows spike and tooltip at the wrong place when rolling other the top edge.

 -